janelia-flyem/serviceproxy/README.md

 To view the interface, navigate to "127.0.0.1:WEBPORT/interface".
 To view the RAML interface, we use the [api-console](https://github.com/mulesoft/api-console) javascript-based viewer.
+(The RAML text can be found at proxy/interface.go.)

 The adderexample service can be launched by: